mkoohafkan/arcpyrextra/README.md

 # arcpyrextra

+Extends the functionality of [arcpyr](https://github.com/mkoohafkan/arcpyr).
-Adds some additional interfaces to working with arcpy from R, including support for raster calculations and reading attribute tables.
+Provides some additional interfaces to working with arcpy from R, including support for raster calculations and reading attribute tables.